 Depending on where you live, there may be services that provide emotional support dogs, but if not remember that any friendly and good-natured dog can provide aid and support.
 If you already have a dog, they can become your emotional support dog.
 In fact, current pets make the best emotional support dogs as you already have a bond with them.

-Treating Anxiety, Depression & PTSD at Family Psychiatry of North Jersey
+Treating Anxiety, Depression & PTSD at Family Psychiatry and Therapy

-If you symptoms of anxiety, depression, or PTSD are making your life difficult, seek help by visiting us at Family Psychiatry of North Jersey.
+If you symptoms of anxiety, depression, or PTSD are making your life difficult, seek help by visiting us at Family Psychiatry and Therapy.
 Our team of mental health professionals are ready to help you take back control of your life.
 After meeting with you, they will design a treatment plan that is best suited to bring your relief — whether through counseling or recommending that you get a emotional support dog.

 Contact us today to schedule an appointment.